sb2702/websr/README.md

 - [ ] Provide lower level control for developers

 **At some point**
-- [ ] Add more upscaling networks
+- [ ] Add more upscaling networks (especially for other types of content - like real life, or screen-content)
+- [ ] Dynamically switch between networks based on type of content
+- [ ] Do processing in Offscreen Canvas / worker thread
-- [ ] Write a chrome plug-in optimizing to implement this easily
+- [ ] Write Mobile SDKs with similar functionality
-- [ ] Build a static website to upscale videos on your device for free